 One of the most interesting points to come up in our conversation with Stuart was the emphasis placed on collaboration.
 While there are certainly obstacles for product managers when it comes to working with other departments, Stuart noted that a great working environment hinges on close collaboration and the ability to effectively communicate between departments.

 “There is good collaboration here.
 It was one of the few places that I've joined where there's an initial inertia towards building close working relationships.
-We've got very close collaboration with developers and every ticket we raise, every idea we have, every bug we spot, we'll have dialogue before we get into the actual nuts and bolts.”
+We've got a very close collaboration with developers and every ticket we raise, every idea we have, every bug we spot, we'll have dialogue before we get into the actual nuts and bolts.”

 Stuart went on to describe how the use of small core groups for each department can enable a smoother process: